andyLaurito92/books-summaries/cracking-coding-interview/chapter8-recursion-dynamic-programming/dynamic-programming.md

 	- Ideally we want a polinomial number of it
 - Relate: Subproblem solution recursively
 - Topological order on subproblems to guarantee acyclig DAG -> vertices = subproblems; edges -> order in which we need to solve the subproblems.
 Usually just a for loop
+	- We usually point bigger subproblems to smaller subproblems <--> a -> b iff a needs b in order to be solved.
 - Base: cases of relation
 - Original problem: solve via subproblems -> often is 1 of the subproblems
 - Time analysis